davidmchapman/3DContainerPacking/README.md

 ## Acknowledgements and Related Projects

 This project would not have been possible without the support of Dr. Raymond Hill at the Air Force Institute of Technology.
-It also leans heavily on the original C code included in Erhan Baltacıoğlu's thesis, which was discovered and resurrected by Bill Knechtel (GitHub user wknechtel), and ported to JavaScript by GitHub user keremdemirer:
+It also leans heavily on the original C code included in Erhan Baltacıoğlu's thesis, which was discovered and resurrected by Bill Knechtel (GitHub user wknechtel), and ported to JavaScript by GitHub user keremdemirer.

 https://github.com/wknechtel/3d-bin-pack/